KnoxFS/Wallet-5.3.2.0/test/README.md

-This directory contains integration tests that test pivxd and its utilities in their entirety.
+This directory contains integration tests that test knoxfsd and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.

-This directory contains the following sets of tests:
+There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of pivxd and pivx-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of knoxfsd and knoxfs-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the pivx utilities, currently only pivx-tx.
+- [util](/test/util) which tests the knoxfs utilities, currently only knoxfs-tx.
-- [lint](/test/lint) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
-The functional tests and lint scripts are run by the GitHub Actions continuous build process whenever a pull request is opened.
-All sets of tests can also be run locally.
+The functional tests are run by the travis continuous build process whenever a pull request is opened.
+Both sets of tests can also be run locally.

 # Running tests locally